ivanmaeder/books/business/crossing-the-chasm.md

 - Practical, weary of fads
 - Not risk takers: they need to see well-established references; they buy from proven market leaders
 - Competition (signal of market maturity) is a "condition for purchase"
-- They expect an incremental, measureable, predictable improvement
+- They expect an incremental, measurable, predictable improvement
 - Can be loyal
 - Reasonably price-sensitive
 - Communicate with others in their vertical